scarv/eliminate/README.md

-# eLIMInate: a Leakage-aware ISE for Masked Implementation
+# eLIMInate: a Leakage-focused ISE for Masked Implementation

 [Ibex core](https://github.com/lowRISC/ibex) is served as the host core for this work.
 All the modifications to the original Ibex core (RTL files) are well-marked with